 Organizations can perform this test by themselves by utilizing an internal resource if you can prove that your segmentation testing methodology is sound and that the resource is independent of the network administration team.
 If you are unable to prove that, then a third-party would be needed to complete the testing.

 Have additional questions about PCI DSS, scoping, segmentation and more?
-Reach out to email@example.com or (888)702-5446 to talk to one of A-LIGN’s QSA’s today!
+Contact one of A-LIGN’s QSA’s today!